slacgismo/TESS/mobile/README.md

 - Open `tess/ios/tess.xcworkspace` in Xcode or run `xed -b ios`
 - Hit the Run button

+If you get an error regarding `simctl` not being found, check out https://stackoverflow.com/questions/29108172/xcrun-unable-to-find-simctl for some ideas on how to fix it.
+Most like `Xcode->Preferences->Locations` needs to have `Command line tools` set.

 Run instructions for Android:
 ```bash
 # Have an Android emulator running (quickest way to get started), or a device connected.